HINSDALE, N.H. -- Concerned about possible misconduct, the Board of Selectmen has ordered an audit of the town clerk's office.

 Akeley told the Reformer she had no comment on the matter but was in contact with the New Hampshire Attorney General's office.

 Darcy said the internal investigation revealed Akeley has been receiving both her salary and a $2.50 fee by citizens paying the state portion of their vehicle registrations through the town.
 However, state law prohibits a town clerk from doing both.
 Town Administrator Jill Collins said a town clerk is reimbursed with the fee only if not on salary with the town.
-The fees are otherwise supposed to offset the town's costs to keep the office open.

 Based on the number of registered vehicles in town, it is possible Akeley has received an extra $12,000 each of her 13 years on the job, according to Collins.
 Akeley took over for Jean Savory, who died on Aug.
 30, 2001.

 Darcy told the Reformer the salary for the Hinsdale town clerk (who is contracted to work 32 hours a week) is roughly $18,000 a year.
 He said the selectmen have put a stop to the fees going to Akeley.